Why Four Year Community College Degrees May Be Great for California

 “We’re in a different time now,” admits Mr. Block, “California is in a better position now to invest in closing our skills gap.
 We are in a fast-paced race that we can’t afford to lose.
 It’s wishful thinking to believe we can meet the challenge of producing another 60,000 bachelor degrees each year without using community colleges, and the longer we delay in using them, the further behind we will fall.”

-Chancellor Carroll reflects on the challenges of passing the program, and the future of what’s to come.
-“The greatest challenge was getting people to look beyond ideological and emotional issues to accept the fact that this change was necessary given new workforce requirements and the absence of publicly university degrees to meet these challenges.
+Chancellor Carroll reflects on the challenges of passing the program and the future of what’s to come.
+“The greatest challenge was getting people to look beyond ideological and emotional issues to accept that this change was necessary given new workforce requirements and the absence of publicly university degrees to meet these challenges.
 Once legislators, university leaders, and others were able to logically understand the situation and the need for California to support a practical agenda to promote workforce training, they supported the proposal.”

-While it is clear that the development of this new law is a much needed step forward for education in California, the full effects have yet to be seen.
+While it is clear that the development of this new law is a much-needed step forward for education in California, the full effects have yet to be seen.

 comments powered by Disqus